 3. Complex Contract Negotiations And Rate Structures.

-- Complex Pricing Models.
 Just think of all the dynamics that can occur when a contract has tiered discounts, peak charges, minimums, delivery area charges, and hundredweight pricing.
 Then there are the variable fuel surcharges, pickup charges, residential charges, and re-weight fees.
 This is then followed by dimensional weight pricing, return to shipper charges, zone pricing, large package charges, and so on.

-- Challenging Comparing Prices Between Carriers.
-Carriers may use different pricing models or surcharges that are not easily comparable between providers.
+Moreover, carriers many times use different pricing models or surcharges that are not easily comparable between providers.
 For example, one carrier may have a separate residential or peak charge.
-Then, the other carrier just has a single freight charge for a particular type of shipment.
-This can make it challenging for shippers to determine which carrier offers the best value for their needs.
+Then, the other carrier just has a single freight charge for a particular type of shipment with no accessorial charges.
+As a result, shippers are challenged to determine which carrier offers the best value for their needs.
+For more ideas on how to simplify transportation contracts, see my article, Freight Payment Terms: A Painful Money Game, Its Purpose, Is There A Better Way?

 4. Complex Electronic Invoice Charges That Obscures Billing Errors, Non-Value Charges, And Service Deficiencies.

-If shippers are able to successfully import their shipment data into their systems, then the challenge becomes what to do with it.
+Even if shippers are able to successfully import their shipment data into their systems, then the challenge becomes what to do with it.
 There are too many data formats and the too much data.
 For example, one $5 shipment can have 500+ data elements.

 As a result of all this data, shippers become numb to the data instead of getting insights.
 This leads to missed billing errors, non-value charges, and service deficiencies.
 For instance, carriers may charge for services that were not provided.
 Or carriers add new non-value charges that are buried in the data.
 Additionally, with so much data available, it can be challenging for shippers to identify these issues without adding more dedicated resources.
+For more ideas on identifying billing errors and non-value charges, see my article, Package Delivery – See How To Stop Surging Costs And Make Your Customers Happy.

 5. Limited Data Visibility Between Operations And Financial Systems.